 The first telescope is Leah, an 8-inch Alvan Clark refractor from 1883, which was the first instrument donated by observatory founder Anthony Chabot.
 There’s also Rachel, a 20-inch refractor telescope from 1916, which is the largest of its kind regularly available to the public in the western US.
 The most powerful telescope, Nellie, has 180-degree access to the sky.
 Viewings are available weather permitting, and you can stay up-to-date with the conservatory’s own weather station.

-The space center has also brought some new exhibitions and improvements.
+The space center has implemented some new exhibitions and improvements since the pandemic.
 They include the hands-on NASA Experience, which takes you through real stories of discovery; renovations to the museum, courtyard, and signage; new activities and demonstrations by Teen Galaxy Explorers; and new murals in the Spees Building.

 Be sure to take a look at First Fridays, which brings different themed experience to the observatory every month.
-The next one is March 4’s Into the Redwoods, a close look at the flora and fauna of redwood forests.
+The next one is on March 3 about The Science of Color.

 Chabot is home to a full dome planetarium, a museum with interactive exhibits, space artifacts, a Challenger learning center, and much more.
 General admission costs $24 for adults and $19 for youth, students, and seniors.
 Visitors over 12 must present proof of vaccination, and visitors over 18 must also present a valid photo ID.